Thread: Official WOTBox Install DIY

 Line lock for sure, can't do a proper melter burnout without it but that's all its used for...good burnout is key too!

 Aahhh man, you guys give me butterflies, man I miss my ride daamnn

 08-30-2012, 02:41 PM #12

 Yeah, I'll be running Terry's back in flash soon.
 I have to return the car to stock for warranty work soon.
 After I get it back I'm putting my clutch and FW in, so I have the break in period after that.
 Once all that is done, I'll get the flash on it with the G5 and the NO2 and we'll go from there.
-I was hoping to put off the warranty work till winter but the car is not cooperating.2011 335is DCT, moving to Italy, looking for new car friends
+I was hoping to put off the warranty work till winter but the car is not cooperating.2011 335is DCT, looking for new car friends in Italy.

 08-30-2012, 02:42 PM #13